kontell/My-Scripts/README.md

 ## grab-epg.sh
 This uses the iptv-org [epg](https://github.com/iptv-org/epg/) project to grab multiple epgs, merge them into a single file and trim old data.

 Edit the script with the location of the epg github project you pulled along with the path to store your guide data.
+Add the script xmltv-order.py to the EPG directory.
 Adjust the sites/ lists of channels as required.

 The script uses xmltv-util for merging & trimming.